-The Company evaluates its goodwill for possible impairment as prescribed by FASB ASU 2017-04 Intangibles - Goodwill and Other (Topic 350), Simplifying the Test for Goodwill Impairment, at least annually and on an interim basis when one or more triggering events or circumstances indicate that the goodwill might be impaired.
+The Company evaluates its goodwill for possible impairment as prescribed by FASB ASU 2017-04.
+Intangibles - Goodwill and Other (Topic 350), Simplifying the Test for Goodwill Impairment, at least annually and on an interim basis when one or more triggering events or circumstances indicate that the goodwill might be impaired.
 Under this guidance, annual or interim goodwill impairment testing is performed by comparing the estimated fair value of a reporting unit with its carrying amount.
 An impairment charge is recognized for the amount by which the carrying amount exceeds the reporting unit's fair value, not to exceed the carrying value of goodwill.

-The Company performed annual goodwill impairment testing effective as of September 30, 2023, and allocated its goodwill among two reporting units: its professional reporting unit and its industrial reporting unit for purposes of evaluation for impairments.
+The Company performed annual goodwill impairment testing effective as of September 30, 2024, as of which time all of its goodwill is allocable to its Professional Services reporting unit for purposes of evaluation for impairment.
+As a result of interim goodwill testing as of June 30, 2024, the entire goodwill formerly allocated to the Industrial Services reporting unit was impaired and written off as of that date.
 In determining the fair value of our two reporting units, we use one or a combination of commonly accepted valuation methodologies: (1) the income approach, which is based on the present value of discounted cash flows projected for the reporting unit or, in certain instances, capitalization of earnings, and (2) the market approach, which estimates a fair value based on an appropriate revenue and/or earnings multiple(s) derived from comparable companies.
 These valuation techniques rely upon assumptions and other factors, such as the estimated future cash flows of our reporting units, the discount rate used to determine the present value of future cash flows, and the market multiples of comparable companies utilized.
 In applying our methods, we consider and use averages and medians in the selection of assumptions derived from comparable companies or market data, where applicable, and in the application of the income and/or market approaches if we determine that this will provide a more appropriate estimated fair value or range of fair value estimates of the reporting units.
 Changes to input assumptions and other factors used or considered in the analysis could result in materially different evaluations of goodwill impairment.

 For purposes of performing this goodwill impairment assessment, management applied the valuation techniques and assumptions to its professional and industrial segments as reporting units discussed above; and also considered recent trends in the Company's stock price, implied control or acquisition premiums, earnings, and other possible factors and their effects on estimated fair value of the Company's reporting units.
+The estimated fair values of the Company's reporting units are directly determined by, therefore sensitive to, the underlying assumptions and methods used in deriving them, which are largely subjective in nature.